Chrinonso/HNG-Internship-2/Readme.md

 - The API returns "Not Found" errors when a person with the specified ID is not found for retrieval, update, or deletion.
 - Custom created Validation errors are returned with a "Bad Request" status when the input data does not meet the required format or constraints.
 -The API does not provide pagination for large datasets.
+- When the user hits a route that we are not handling, the API throws a "Not-found error, Route you are looking for doesn't exist".
+- Custom made Bad-Request Errors and Not-found errors.
+Errors are properly handled.

     Setting Up  the API Locally
 - Before setting up and deploying the API locally, ensure you have Node.js and npm (Node Package Manager) installed on your machine.